 The FS14i is the most advanced elliptical yet from NordicTrack, and is sure to please even the most demanding user.

-So the FS7i, which has been one of our top picks for years, is going to be the most affordable model at around $2,700.
-The only real separator from the other models is the 7" Smart HD touch screen as opposed to 10" on the FS9i and FS10i and 14" on the FS14i.
+So the FS7i, which was one of our top picks for years, was the most affordable model at around $2,700.
+The only real separator from the other models was the 7" Smart HD touch screen as opposed to 10" on the FS9i and FS10i and 14" on the FS14i.

-Other than that you get a couple less resistance levels and a few less built in workouts.
-But that's where the differences end for the most part.
+Other than that you got a couple less resistance levels and a few less built in workouts.
+But that's where the differences ended for the most part.

-So we would definitely opt for the FS7i, unless you have the budget for one of the higher end models.
-The 10" screen on the mid-level FreeStride Trainers is awesome...the 14" screen on the FS14i is even better.
+Now that the FS7i and FS9i are gone, the choice is much easier.
+The 10" screen on the FS10i FreeStride Trainer is awesome...the 14" screen on the FS14i is even better.

-You just have to decide if the additional $1000 or $2000 to upgrade is worth it for you.
+You just have to decide if the additional $1000 to upgrade is worth it for you.

 We love the new NordicTrack FS14i, and it's definitely a nice addition to the family.
 The FreeStride Trainer series has always been our favorite due to its compact size and impact-free training.